Communication-Efficient Local Decentralized SGD Methods: Notation and Preliminaries

 \section{Notation and Preliminaries}

-\paragraph{Decentralized system.}
+\subsection{Decentralized system}

+In Figure~\ref{fig:decentralized} (a), we illustrate a decentralized system that doesn't have a central parameter server where each node only communicates with its neighbors.
 Conventionally, a decentralized system can be described by a graph $\GM = ([n], \W)$ where $\W$ is an $n\times n$ doubly stochastic matrix describing the weights of the edges.
 A nonzero entry $w_{ij}$ indicates that the $i$-th and $j$-th nodes are connected.

 \begin{defi} We say a matrix $\W=[w_{ij}] \in \RB^{n {\times} n}$ to be symmetric and doubly stochastic, if $\W$ is symmetric and each row of $\W$ is a probability distribution over the vertex set $[n]$, i.e., $w_{ij} \geq 0, \W = \W^\top$, and $ \W \1_n =\1_n$. \end{defi}